What is the subject of your research at Inria?

 What does this grant mean for you?

-What attracted you to this field of research?
+As a scientist, what attracted you to this field of research?